Mughmaxxing1998/screenshoot-to-sum/readme.md

 ## Usage

-Press 'ctrl + alt + r' to take a screenshot of the area that you want to summarize
+Press ''ctrl + alt + r'' to take a screenshot of the area that you want to summarize